adit-chandra/fuzzy-match/README.md

-# Movie Title Fuzzy Matcher#
+# Fuzzy Matcher#

-Implements fuse.js library to fuzzy match queries confidently to real movie titles.
+Implements fuse.js library to fuzzy match queries confidently to a dictionary.
 If no confident match found, output indicates as such.

 ### Usage ###